-Truth be told, we grapple with this beast every summer even when times are good.
+Truth be told, we grapple with this beast every year even when times are good.
 And, I get it, motivation is unevenly disbursed among (voice) actors; not everyone is blessed with this virtue.
-Yet, if you hope to be ready when the opportunity presents itself, and it will most certainly appear when you least expect it and far sooner than you think, then you need a routine and a few attainable goals to accomplish each week to remain sane while still creating the career you always intended.
+Yet, if you hope to be ready when opportunity presents itself, and it will most certainly will when you least expect it and sooner than you might think, then you need a routine and a few attainable goals to accomplish each week to remain sane while still creating the career you always intended.
 Your clients and talent agents alike will thank you profusely if you do.

 To begin, give yourself a healthy routine to follow and do it EVERYDAY!

 1. Wake up and go to sleep at the same time.
 I realize this is easier said than done, and it may take a couple weeks to accomplish, but it’s well worth it.
 You need real rest to recharge and be at your best.
 Make it your mission.

 3. Move your body.
 Stretch for no less than 15-20 minutes a day, then walk, workout, swim, run, jog, hike, climb, dance, do yoga or Tai Chi, but get moving for at least a half hour.

 4. Dedicate yourself to our exclusive Vocal Warm Up every single day!
 If it typically takes 2 weeks to create a habit, then it probably takes 4-6 weeks when it comes to acting.
 Follow our FREE half hour recording while watching yourself in the bathroom mirror.
 You’re developing proper muscle memory when it comes to your diction, articulation, and enunciation.
 Make it second nature!